-When a project is a public works project of the type described in ORS 279C.800(6)(a)(B) or (C) (a public/private project), the public agency that provides funds or will occupy or use the project must pay a PWR fee to the PWR Unit.
-The amount of the fee will be based on the total project amount.
+When a project is a public works project of the type described in ORS 279C.800(6)(a)(B), (C), (D), or (E), (i.e., a public works project for which no public agency awards a construction contract), the public agency that enters into an agreement to provide funds, occupy or use the project, or allow construction to occur on public property must pay a PWR fee to the PWR Unit.
+The amount of the fee is based on the total project amount.
 If the total project amount is not known, the public agency must base the fee on the guaranteed maximum amount of the project or must make a good faith estimate of the contract price.
 If multiple agencies commit funds or will occupy or use the space, if not otherwise previously agreed upon by the agencies, the fee will be pro-rated proportionately based on the amount of funds provided or the space occupied or used by each agency.
 OAR 839-025-0230

 Contracts and Contract Specifications Require Specific Provisions

 Public agencies must include certain items in the contract specifications and in the contracts for projects subject to the PWR law.

 Contract specifications must include: